 keytool -import \ -trustcacerts -alias intermediate -file my-intermediate-cert.crt -keystore contrast.jks

 The alias used is the same in all of the previous examples, specifically for CSR.
-The my-ca-signed-cert.crt is what you should receive in response to a CSR.
+You should receive a my-ca-signed-cert.crt in response to a CSR.

 keytool -import \ -trustcacerts -alias teamserver -file my-ca-signed-cert.crt -keystore contrast.jks